johandanforth/MiniBuss/README.md

 ```
 This will create a new folder in your project called "MiniBuss" with a single file in it called ServiceBus.cs which contains all the source.
 The package will also add references to 2 additional .NET libraries; _System.Messaging_ and _System.Transactions_.

-You may also download the single source file [url:ServiceBus.cs|http://minibuss.codeplex.com/SourceControl/changeset/view/69523#1515663] from the source code, but remember to add references to System.Messaging and System.Transactions.
+If installing the repo source, remember to add references to System.Messaging and System.Transactions.

 ## Getting Started
 The best way to get started may be to download the solution from the source code which contains a number of very simple projects for send/receive and publish/subscribe# The samples below are taken from the sample code.